R3tr0gh057/Categorizer/README.md

 - **Date Range Matching:** Searches for the correct patient folder within a configurable date range to account for delays between scan and report dates.
 - **Progress Bar:** Displays a progress bar for file processing using `tqdm`.
 - **Logging & Status Messages:** Logs all actions and warnings to both the console and a log file (`categorizer.log`).
 All major actions also print a status message (success, warning, error, info) to the terminal for real-time feedback.
-- **Automatic Zipping & Archiving:** After a report is copied into a patient's folder, that folder is zipped and the resulting zip file is moved to the `./lucknow` directory.
-The original patient folder is then deleted.
+- **Automatic Zipping & Archiving:** After a report is copied into a patient's folder, that folder is zipped and the resulting zip file is moved to the `./lucknow` directory..

 ## Requirements